-Tesla stock roars back after Elon's SEC deal
+Tesla stock roars back after Elon Musk's SEC deal

-Investors are cheering Tesla's deal with the SEC that keeps Elon Musk as the CEO.
+Investors are cheering Tesla's deal with the SEC that keeps Elon Musk as CEO.

-The stock surged as much as 18% in pre-market trading and wiped away Friday's losses, when the stock closed 14% lower.
+The stock surged 15% early in trading on Monday, more than wiping away Friday's loss.

 Over the weekend, Musk agreed to a settlement with the SEC that requires him to step down as Tesla's chairman and pay a $20 million fine.